label-schema/label-schema.org/rc1.md

 ### A shared namespace for container labels

 [Docker Inc. express a preference](https://docs.docker.com/engine/userguide/labels-custom-metadata/) that container labels should be namespaced.
-Label Schema is a community project to provide a shared namespace for use by multiple tools, specifically **org.labelschema**.
+Label Schema is a community project to provide a shared namespace for use by multiple tools, specifically **org.label-schema**.

 By providing a shared and community owned namespace we aim to: